-How to use Nintendo Switch Joy-Con and Pro controllers on your PC
+How to connect a Nintendo Switch controller to your PC

 Step 3: Hold the “sync” button on the Joy-Con — which is located between the SR and SL buttons — until the LED lights start flashing.
 Use the image below, if you’re in need of further clarification.

 Step 4: Look for the Joy-Con in your computer’s Bluetooth menu, and select the option to pair it with your device.
 There are some quirks, like the fact that the pairing lights on the Joy-Con won’t stop blinking.
 You can confirm that the controller is connected, however, by looking at your computer’s Bluetooth settings.
 If you see the error message below, move the controller around to ensure no other devices are interfering with the signal.
-Afterward, try again.
+Then try again.

-Unfortunately, the two Joy-Cons will be treated as separate controllers.
+Unfortunately, the two Joy-Cons will be treated as separate controllers by default.
 That’s great for two-player games, but it makes the Joy-Cons useless for playing anything complex, like a first-person shooter (why are you using a controller to play a PC shooter anyway?).

-No doubt the PC homebrew community will eventually come up with a way to pair both Joy-Cons as a single controller, and even to use the controllers’ unique features — like motion controls — on platforms other than the Switch.
-Until then, however, use the Joy-Cons for simple 2D games or retro games with an emulator, and be thankful Nintendo is letting this happen at all.
+There is also a fairly elaborate workaround to sync a pair of Joy-Cons together as a single controller.
+It involves multiple external programs and some intensive tinkering, so we think the process we’ve described is the best way to go.
+If you’re interested, though, follow the steps outlined by Reddit user Jayzizzle1234.